Ronalyssa/ballers2RailsReview/README.md

-# README
+# Rails Practice

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+## Baller's have many VipLounges
+## VipLounge's have many Ballers
+## A Reservation belongs to a Baller and to a VipLounge

+### Create a rails app that allows you to:

+* See a list of Ballers

+* See a single Baller's info

+* Create a new Baller

-* Configuration
+* Update a Baller

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Delete a Baller